Applying from overseas

-We have representatives from The Good Care Group in many of these countries, so you can speak to someone local and find out all you need to know about working for us.
+We have representatives from The Good Care Group in many EU countries, so you can speak to someone local and find out all you need to know about working for us.
 They’ll be happy to help and answer any questions or concerns you have about working in the UK.
-We also run regular webinars on working as a live in carer in the UK, you can find out more by visiting our Events page.
+We also run regular webinars on working as a live-in carer in the UK, you can find out more by visiting our Events page.

 If you already have professional experience in a care home, hospital or home care environment, great!
 If you haven’t worked in care before, but have experience of caring for a family member or friend - we have a limited number of roles available, please contact the team for more information.
 Please note that it is important that you are fluent in speaking, reading and writing in English.